 Who works from home?
-Maybe the better question these days is who doesn’t work from home — at least part time.
-According to IWG, 70 percent of global workers skip the office at least one day a week.
-Whether you are starting your own business or your employer offers a remote option, working from home comes with both benefits and challenges.
-Weigh them carefully before deciding if telecommuting is right for you.
+Maybe the better question these days is who doesn’t work from home.
+In a 2020 survey done by getAbstract, more than 45 percent of employees said their employers are actively considering, or are open to allowing their teams to work from home.
+Whether you own your own business or your employer is planning to enable you a remote option full-time, working from home comes with both benefits and challenges.
+Weigh them carefully before deciding if permanently telecommuting is right for you.

 When you work from home, you have a lot more control over your schedule.
-You may have to keep certain office hours at times, but many telecommuting jobs come with the benefit of flex time, which means that as long as you meet deadlines and goals, you can work whenever you wish.
+You may have to keep certain office hours at times, but many remote work opportunities come with the benefit of flex time, which means that as long as you meet deadlines and goals, you can work whenever you wish.

 Another big plus is you can create your own personalized workspace.
-Say goodbye to that drab cubicle, and set up a home office that actually inspires you and is as comfortable as, well, home.
+Say goodbye to the office coffee, and set up your dream office that actually inspires you and is as comfortable as, well, home.

 Anyone who weighs the pros and cons of working from home can see the beauty of saving money.
 First, you don’t have to drain your gas tank — and wallet — by commuting.
 You don’t have to dress up for work in the morning, saving money on a full-fledged work wardrobe.
 You can also skip those expensive lunches out, not to mention high-dollar coffee.
 In fact, TECLA, an IT company, estimates you could save an average of $7k per year by working from home.